Takaovi/BatchStealer/README.md

 A batch script for taking files and sending them trough a webhook

 * Made for educational and practice purposes.
 Not to be abused or used wrongly to harm others.
-    * Seriously, it's scummy to steal other's info and is illegal.
+    * Seriously, it's scummy to steal other's info and it's illegal.

 # How to use